PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

     - When Mike marks the parent task as done: Chelsea gets one notification for the parent task is marked as done.
 (Here I have assumed that Keith and Branden’s subtasks are completed)

     - When Mike Reopens parent task: Chelsea gets one notification for the parent task is Reopened.

+    - When Mike restored parent task from deleted tab to Open tab: Chelsea and Keith gets one notification for the parent task is Restored.
+(Here I have assumed that Keith's subtask is Open and Branden's subtask is Completed)

 **Known Cases**
 - System doesn't send a new notification of Sub-Task if a second sub-task is added to his queue.